Jgriff1995/TechnicalQuestions/README.md

 **createJavaProject.sh**
 - This Bash script (createJavaProject.sh) automates the creation of new Java projects for solving technical questions.
 It handles folder creation, Java file generation, and expected output file setup.
 By default, the script is stored in a `createJavaProject.txt` file.
 Simply change the file extension from `.txt` to `.sh` to turn it into a bash script file.
 The script is designed to work on Windows systems using Git Bash or WSL.

-- Both scripts were tailored to a windows computer, make whatever changes necessary for them to suit your needs.
-Do not copy verbatim, they will not run.
+- Both scripts were tailored to a windows computer, make whatever changes necessary for them to suit your needs. **Do not copy verbatim, they will not run**.

 ---